promoting your portfolio and getting paid work

 Other ways of promoting your portfolio and getting paid work

-Word of mouth is often the best kind of promotion, so ask your early customers for a bit of feedback.
-This could be in the form of a testimonial, a recommendation on LinkedIn, a Facebook review or just a shout-out online.
+Word of mouth is often the best kind of promotion, so ask your early customers for feedback.
+This could be in the form of a testimonial, a recommendation on LinkedIn, a Facebook review or a mention on social media.

-The worst they can say is no. To be honest, if they do rate the work you’ve done for them then they’ll usually be happy to recommend you.
+The worst they can say is no. If they rate the work you’ve done for them, they’ll usually be happy to recommend you.

 Tell people what you can do.
 List yourself on Fiverr.
 Share your work on social media.
 Make self-promotion a priority, but don’t worry if you find it hard.
 If you can distinguish yourself from what you can offer in your work, then it all becomes much, much easier.